 Academic Members: The owning Member or Members of any Institute Intellectual Property agree to grant to the Academic Members of the Institute a royalty-free, non-exclusive license to use the Intellectual Property for research and educational purposes only.

-For Institute Intellectual Property Invented in whole or in part from work performed on Owning Members agree to grant other Members a royalty-free, nonexclusive license to use Institute Intellectual Property solely for the purposes of carrying out research required under the Cooperative Agreement during its term.
+Institute Initiated Projects.
+For Institute Intellectual Property Invented in whole or in part from work performed on Institute Initiated Projects, Owning Members agree to grant other Members a royalty-free, nonexclusive license to use Institute Intellectual Property solely for the purposes of carrying out research required under the Cooperative Agreement during its term.

 Member Initiated Projects: For Institute Intellectual Property Invented in whole or in part from work performed on Member Initiated Projects, owning Members will grant to Members a non-exclusive, royalty-free license to use the Institute Intellectual Property for internal Member use only, but not for sale or commercial exploitation of such Intellectual Property except as outlined below.